traverson/traverson/readme.markdown

 This would add the header `x-my-special-header` to all requests issued for this three link walk.
 Check out the [request docs](https://github.com/request/request#requestoptions-callback) to see which options to use.
 Among other things, you can set custom headers, do HTTP basic authentication, [OAuth](https://github.com/request/request#oauth-signing) and other cool stuff.

 A word of warning: When running in the browser and not in Node.js, the request library is shimmed by [SuperAgent](https://github.com/visionmedia/superagent) to shim the request module.
 Most request options are mapped to appropriate superagent options.
-If you use Traverson in the browser and you notice odd behaviour regarding to `withRequestOptions`, please file an [issue](https://github.com/basti1302/traverson/issues).
+If you use Traverson in the browser and you notice odd behaviour regarding `withRequestOptions`, please file an [issue](https://github.com/basti1302/traverson/issues).

 You can also pass in a custom request library, as long as it conforms to the same interface as [request](https://github.com/request/request).